 Description: The building faces west and is a three story red colored brick and granite structure.
+The building is located on landscaped grounds in the center of the city.
 The building has a glassed portico at the front entrance.
 The base of the building is course white stone.
 The roof is hipped.
 An addition was added on the east and south sides in 1970.
 The architect was Glen Cording Associates, Inc.

 Note: The first court was convened in a hall owned by J Schmalll in 1866 and the next year court was held over a store owned by Louis Robert.
 In 1870, the first courthouse was built.
 In 1872, the courthouse square was deeded to the county by Sam McPail and A Dolvin built the second courthouse at a cost of $2,150.
 The cost of construction of the present courthouse was $35,000.